haidinhtuan/doctoshotgun/README.md

 # DOCTOSHOTGUN

 This script lets you automatically book a vaccine slot on Doctolib in Berlin, Germany in the time period of your choice.
+This script looks specifically for mRNA-based vaccines (Pfizer/BioNTech or Moderna).

 Many thanks to @rbignon for the original idea.

 <p align="center">